-This section contains general information about compensated and uncompensated leaves of absence and their effect on your participation in the RS Plan.
+This section contains general information on compensated and non-compensated leaves of absence and their effect on your participation in the RS Plan.

 If you are on a leave of absence (such as vacation, holiday, sickness, or jury duty) for which you are receiving any type of compensation, your leave of absence will have no effect on your participation in the Plan.